-John von Neumann showed that for a computer to make a computer it needs that there is an image of the machine within, passed along from generation to generation.
-Pushing the genetic program metaphor to its limits, this reflection underlies our research: is it possible to view the cell as a living computer, and if so, what are the implications in terms of the concrete biological objects that make it run ?
-The accidents of replication lead genes to be modified, to disappear or to change place.
-One expects to observe that they rapidly distribute more or less randomly.
-Is the order of the genes random?
-Where are located the gene products, does one find them everywhere?
-Our work explored this conjecture, with experiments meant to uncover some of the physico-chemical constraints organizing the cell.
+John von Neumann showed that if a computer had to make a computer, it needed an image of the machine within, passed along from generation to generation.
+Our research pushes the genetic program metaphor to its limits: is it possible to see the cell as a living computer ?
+What are the implications in terms of the concrete biological objects that make it run?
+Accidents of replication modify genes, make them disappear or move.
+One observes that they rapidly distribute more or less randomly.
+Yet, is their order random?
+Where are located the gene products, are they found everywhere?
+We explored this conjecture with experiments meant to uncover some of the physico-chemical constraints organising the cell.
 To this aim, experimental work is combined with work in silico, conceptual investigations serving as references and predictions for experiments.

 Gene “persistence”.
-As a start point, we analyzed how DNA and genes are handled by the various machineries in bacteria, explored the diversity of the corresponding processes and looked for common features.
-We further explored bacterial genome diversity to find out the nature of processes imbedded in the genetic programs, to understand what makes both their universal nature and their diversity.
+As a start point, we analysed how DNA and genes are handled by the various machineries in bacteria, explored the diversity of the corresponding processes and looked for common features.
+Bacterial genome diversity uncovers the nature of processes imbedded in the genetic programs, resulting both in their universal nature and diversity.
 The core of our approach explores the relationships between biological objects, trying to relate the architecture of the genome to that of the cell.
-Genes that persist in bacterial genomes cluster together, and we showed that being persistent provides enough power for creating clusters in genomes that are permanently witnessing fluxes of genes going in and out.
+Genes that persist in bacterial genomes cluster together.
+We showed that being persistent provides enough power for creating clusters in genomes that are permanently witnessing fluxes of genes going in and out.

-Sulfur metabolism: anabolism, salvage and control of “nanoRNA” degradation.
-We chose to focus on two such constrains: temperature and reactivity of the sulfur atom, and we tested our interpretation of the data we collect on pathogenicity as an integrating process.
-While we uncovered many new features of sulfur metabolism we discovered that a side-product of sulfur assimilation, 3’5’AMP, is a regulator of very small RNA degradation, in a pathway that seems to extend from Bacteria to Humans.
-This will undoubtledly have interesting consequences in terms of RNA metabolism, recently recognized as of prime importance for genetic and epigenetic heredity.
+Sulfur metabolism: anabolism, salvage and control of "nanoRNA" degradation.
+We also focused on reactivity of the sulfur atom as a further integrative process.
+Many new features of sulfur metabolism were discovered and a side-product of its assimilation, 3’5’AMP, is a regulator of very small RNA degradation, in a pathway that extends from Bacteria to Humans.
+This has interesting consequences in terms of RNA metabolism, of prime importance for genetic and epigenetic heredity.
 This experimental work validates the observation in silico that persistent genes keep being organized in bacterial genomes along a pattern that is reminiscent of a scenario of the origin of life beginning with surface metabolism, making the « paleome » which opposed to genes allowing life in context, making the « cenome ».

-Keywords: biologie synthétique / origine de la vie / évolution / métabolisme du soufre / bactéries entomopathogènes / nucléotides / génomique comparative /synbthetic biology / origin of life / evolution / sulfur metabolism / insect pathogens / nucleotides / comparative genomics
+Keywords: biologie synthétique / origine de la vie / sélection naturelle / métabolisme du soufre / bactéries entomopathogènes / nucléotides / génomique comparative / synthetic biology / origin of life / natural selection / sulfur metabolism / insect pathogens / nucleotides / comparative genomics

 |More informations on our web site|